avo-hq/docs.avohq.io/docs/3.0/plugins.md

 ## Create your own plugin

-We don't yeat have a generator for that but what we do is to create a new Rails Engine and add the plugin to it.
+We don't yet have a generator for that but what we do is to create a new Rails Engine and add the plugin to it.

 1. Run `rails plugin new feed-view`
 1. Add the plugin to the `engine.rb` file